quii/learn-go-with-tests/intro-to-acceptance-tests.md

 ## Tests and feedback loops

-When the package was written, there were unit tests to prove the `gracefulshutdown` package behaves correctly, and they gave us the confidence to aggressively refactor, but we still didn't feel "confident" that it **really** worked.
+When we wrote the `gracefulshutdown` package, we had unit tests to prove it behaves correctly which gave us the confidence to aggressively refactor.
+However, we still didn't feel "confident" that it **really** worked.

-We added a `cmd` package and made a real program to use the package we were writing, and we'd manually fire it up, fire off an HTTP request to it, and then send a `SIGTERM` to see what would happen.
+We added a `cmd` package and made a real program to use the package we were writing.
+We'd manually fire it up, fire off an HTTP request to it, and then send a `SIGTERM` to see what would happen.

-**The engineer in you should be feeling uncomfortable with manual testing**, it's boring, doesn't scale, it's inaccurate, and it's wasteful.
-If you're writing a package you intend to share, but also keep it simple and cheap to change, manual testing is not going to cut it.
+**The engineer in you should be feeling uncomfortable with manual testing**.
+It's boring, it doesn't scale, it's inaccurate, and it's wasteful.
+If you're writing a package you intend to share, but also want to keep it simple and cheap to change, manual testing is not going to cut it.

 ## Acceptance tests

 If you’ve read the rest of this book, you will have mostly written "unit tests".
 Unit tests are a fantastic tool for enabling fearless refactoring, driving good modular design, preventing regressions, and facilitating fast feedback.

 By their nature, they only test small parts of your system.
 Usually, unit tests alone are *not enough* for an effective testing strategy.
 Remember, we want our systems to **always be shippable**.
-We can't rely on manual testing, so we need another kind of testing; **acceptance tests**.
+We can't rely on manual testing, so we need another kind of testing: **acceptance tests**.

 ### What are they?

-They are a kind of "black-box test".
+Acceptance tests are a kind of "black-box test".
 They are sometimes referred to as "functional tests".
 They should exercise the system as a user of the system would.

 The term "black-box" refers to the idea that the test code has no access to the internals of the system, it can only use its public interface and make assertions on the behaviours it observes.
 This means they can only test the system as a whole.